burkeholland/prompt-crafting-github-copilot/README.md

 Copilot should iterate on it's previous response to add the static HTML file.
 Accept the final completion.

 > OK!
 Much better.
 We iterated on our prompt and got exactly what we wanted.
 But we still kept it pretty simple so that Copilot could do it's thing.
-But let's say that we've now dismissed the inline chat and we want to use chak to display a nice message that lets the user go directly to the site from the terminal.
+But let's say that we've now dismissed the inline chat and we want to use chalk to display a nice message that lets the user go directly to the site from the terminal.
 But we closed the chat.
 How do we iterate on that prompt now?

 > All we need to do is select the code we want to deal with and bring Inline Chat back.